 What is Procurement?

-Almost every commercial organization needs outside materials to create its products and services.
+Almost all large organizations needs outside materials to create its products and services.
 That’s why procurement is a task common to almost all companies.
 Procurement is more than just invoices and payments.
-It includes vendor selection and approval processes, all of which take time.
+It includes vendor selection and approval processes, all of which take time and process efficiency.

 Specifically, procurement in business is getting the right supplies from the right vendors.
 Procurement teams choose from a variety of providers to find the right price and get the exact products they need.
 They also handle the finalization of requests and approvals.